 - What processes might we need to put in place to ensure that we do not privilege one cultural way of being, and one cultural way of healing, over others?

 We will be interested to hear from people about ways of adapting this exercise for different contexts.
-Hugh Fox from the Centre for Narrative Practice in Manchester, UK, is currently working on a version that would be appropriate for the English context.

 We are interested in how we can develop an appreciation for particular cultural practices: both those of our own cultures and those of other people’s.
 This exercise has been created with this in mind.
 We look forward to hearing from you about your experience of considering these questions: